Seamless Multimodal Transportation Scheduling

 is non-negative, then the optimal LP solution of ~(RMP($\tilde{\pathSet}$)) is an optimal LP solution of~(\ref{eqn:mp}).
-Otherwise the set of arcs for which $y_a = 1$ defines a path in the DD $D^d$ for which $\zeta_d = 1$ with negative reduced cost. \end{proposition}
+Otherwise the set of arcs for which $y_a = 1$ defines a path in the \secondrev{diagram} $D^d$ for which $\zeta_d = 1$ with negative reduced cost. \end{prp}

 \proof{Proof.} Follows immediately from the definition of reduced cost. \Halmos \endproof